 The District maintains resources on suicide and depression awareness and prevention.
-Much of this information, including Board Policy 7:290, Suicide and Depression Awareness and Prevention, is available on the District website and a copy may be obtained by calling the school office.
+Much of this information, including a copy of Board policy 7:290, Suicide and Depression Awareness and Prevention, is posted on the District website and can also be obtained from the school office.